virgili0/Virgilio/Topics/statistics-fundamentals.md

 That's why **to learn the basics of statistics is fundamental** in order to tackle real-worlds Data Science problems and build powerful predictive models upon them.

-The two fundamental subjects to know in order to dveelop successful Data Science projects are **descriptive statistics** and **theory of probability**.
+The two fundamental subjects to know in order to develop successful Data Science projects are **descriptive statistics** and **theory of probability**.

 We'll explore an additional one, Bayesian Statistics, which is pretty powerful but not mandatory for a first pass of the statistics topics.

-Play with [this interactive website](https://seeing-theory.brown.edu/) to taste the flavour of the topics that this guide will suggest you.
+Play with [this interactive website](https://seeing-theory.brown.edu/) to taste the flavor of the topics that this guide will suggest to you.

 It's awesome.

 ### Descriptive Statistics

-[Descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp) aim to analyse and summarise the data collected in an experiment.
+[Descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp) aim to analyze and summarise the data collected in an experiment.

 The set of methods and techniques used in descriptive statistics makes it possible to express the information contained in a set of data by means of graphs and particular numerical indicators.

-Moreover, with the techniques of investigation of descriptive statistics it is possible to verify the adaptation of the experimental data to an assigned theoretical model, as well as to carry out comparative analyses between data sets.
+Moreover, with the techniques of investigation of descriptive statistics, it is possible to verify the adaptation of the experimental data to an assigned theoretical model, as well as to carry out comparative analyses between data sets.

-Descriptive statistics are widely used in economics, demography, medicine, and in all natural sciences.
+Descriptive statistics are widely used in economics, demography, medicine, and in all-natural sciences.

-First of all watch these these videos, they are truly inspirational:
+First of all watch these videos, they are truly inspirational:

 - [Why You Should Love Statistics](https://www.ted.com/talks/alan_smith_why_we_re_so_bad_at_statistics)
 - [The Best Stats You've Ever Seen](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen)